jspinak/brobot/docs/docs/introduction/introduction.md

 sidebar_position: 1
 ---

-# In a Nutshell
+# Why Brobot?

 Brobot makes it easier to develop complex GUI automation.
-This is why.

 # GUI Processes

-First, a brief introduction of what a GUI automation app is: it is a program that sees what a human would see and interacts with the computer by using the mouse and keyboard.
+A GUI automation application is a program that sees what a human would see and interacts with the computer by using the mouse and keyboard.
 Common examples of GUI automation apps are testing applications for other software and bots that play games autonomously.